keisau/www/src/blog/md/vue-js.md

 ## Boring job, so far

-What could be more serious than wasting time sitting in office?
-Ugh, I can't stand it.
-So I started revamping my blog with [Vue.js](//vuejs.org).
+I started revamping my blog with [Vue.js](//vuejs.org).
 This one is real cool and solid!

 For the code, checkout [this](//github.com/pierresaux/blog).